Juana Navarro Alsbury: Texas Revolution

 The following evening (March 4), Travis sent Juana to negotiate an honorable surrender for the Alamo defenders.
 Fellow survivor Susanna Dickinson misinterpreted Juana's mission and, years later, accused her of deserting the Texians to provide information about their defenses to her father, who served on Santa Anna's staff.
 Historians place no credence in the theory that Juana spied for the Mexican army, but acknowledge that her visit likely increased Santa Anna's impatience to end the siege.
 As historian Timothy Todish noted, "there would have been little glory in a bloodless victory".
 The following morning, Santa Anna announced to his staff that the assault would take place early on March 6.

 The Mexican army attacked the Alamo just before 6:00 am on March 6.
 During the battle, Juana and her son and sister hid in one of the rooms along the west wall.
 Juana dressed her son as a girl "in the hope that Mexican troops would not harm him".
 As the battle approached their rooms, Gertrudis Navarro opened the door to signal that they meant no harm.
 When Mexican soldiers threatened them, a Texian defender charged into the room to defend them; he was quickly killed, as was a young Tejano who took refuge in the room.
 Soldiers rifled through Juana's trunk and confiscated most of its contents, including her clothing, coins, jewelry, and even "the watches that Travis and other officers had given her for safekeeping."

 A Mexican officer entered the room and forbade the soldiers from harming the women and child.
 When the battle ended, almost all of the Texians were dead.
 Seven women and seven children survived.
 Juana and her family were escorted out of the Alamo by her former brother-in-law, Manuel Pérez, who was a soldier in Santa Anna's army.
 Pérez took them to the home of her father.

 Santa Anna personally interviewed each surviving noncombatant on March 7.
 He was most impressed with Dickinson, and offered to adopt her young daughter and educate the child in Mexico City.
 No similar offer was extended to Juana, whose son was approximately the same age.
 Each woman was given a blanket and two silver pesos.
 The survivors requested permission to find the bodies of their loved ones and give them a proper burial, but were denied by Santa Anna.

 Juana and her sister were in an awkward situation.
 Many Anglos in Béxar considered all Mexicans traitors to the Texas Revolution.
 Many of those in Béxar still loyal to Mexico considered Juana and her sister traitors for being in the Alamo.
 The Texas Revolution ended in April 1836, when the Texian army captured Santa Anna at the Battle of San Jacinto.
-Juana's father died several months later, leaving each of his daughter 25 head of cattle.
+Juana's father died several months later, leaving each of his daughters 25 head of cattle.